 Samadhi – An awakened state where we merge and become one with our objet of meditation and we are absorbed into the universal spirit

 There are six series of Ashtanga Yoga as taught by Sri Pattabhi Jois.
 The opening sequence begins with Sun Salutations (A & B) and standing postures.
 Next, the practitioner will do one of the six main series, referred to as the Primary series, Intermediate series (2nd Series) or Advanced A, B, C, or D series.
-Beginners to Ashtanga Yoga, practice the primary series, after learning the standing sequence.
+Beginners to Ashtanga Yoga, practice the primary series.
 The Primary Series is the most important series as it forms the basis of the entire system.
 Each series ends with the closing sequence and savasana.
 Practitioners may advance to more difficult series over a period of years or decades, but the goal of this style is not to learn the more difficult asanas but rather to learn to maintain internal focus throughout the practice by using ujjayi breath, dristhi (focus point) and bandhas (energy locks).
-Here is a link to view the full Ashtanga Primary Series Asanas.